Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nathan Eovaldi takes the mound for the Texas Rangers on Saturday at Tropicana Field against Luke Raley and the Tampa Bay Rays.
-First pitch is at 4:10 PM ET.
+Marcus Semien and the Texas Rangers hit the field on Sunday at Tropicana Field against Shane McClanahan, who will start for the Tampa Bay Rays.
+First pitch is set for 1:40 PM ET.

-The Rangers have been listed as -110 moneyline underdogs in this matchup with the favored Rays (-110).
-The over/under is 8 runs for this contest.
+The favored Rays have -190 moneyline odds to win against the underdog Rangers, who are listed at +155.
+The over/under is 8 runs for the contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.